 Michael received his J.D. from Brooklyn Law School in 1982.
-He is admitted and qualified as an Attorney and Counselor of the Supreme Court of the United States; is further licensed as an Attorney and Counselor at Law in the States of New York (Appellate Division, 2nd Department) and Florida and is a member of both the New York County Lawyers’ Association and the National Academy of Elder Law Attorneys.
+He is admitted and qualified as an Attorney and Counselor of the Supreme Court of the United States; is further licensed as an Attorney and Counselor at Law in the States of New York (Appellate Division, 2nd Department) and Florida.
+He is a member of the National Academy of Elder Law Attorneys.

 Areas of Practice

-Restitution/Pension/Property Claims for victims of Nazi persecution
+Restitution/Pension/Property Claims for Victims of Nazi persecution and their

 New York, 1982